 About Scorpio Bulkers Inc.

 Scorpio Bulkers Inc. is a provider of marine transportation of dry bulk commodities.
-Scorpio Bulkers Inc. currently owns eight vessels, consisting of one Capesize, three Kamsarmax vessels and four Ultramax vessels.
-The Company also time charters-in 13 dry bulk vessels (consisting of one Handymax, one Ultramax, three Supramax, two Panamax, three Kamsarmax and three Post-Panamax vessels) and has contracted for 63 dry bulk vessels consisting of 25 Ultramax, 20 Kamsarmax (including one vessel held for sale) and 18 Capesize vessels, from shipyards in Japan, South Korea, China and Romania.
-The Company has also contracted for nine product tankers that are currently classified as held for sale, including six LR2’s and three LR1’s from shipyards in South Korea and Romania.
-Upon final delivery of all of the vessels the owned fleet is expected to have a total carrying capacity of approximately 7.0 million deadweight tonnes.
+Scorpio Bulkers Inc. currently owns 33 vessels, consisting of 14 Kamsarmax vessels and 19 Ultramax vessels.
+The Company also time charters-in three dry bulk vessels (consisting of one Supramax, one Panamax and one Kamsarmax vessels) and has contracted for 16 dry bulk vessels (consisting of seven Kamsarmax and nine Ultramax), from shipyards in Japan and China.
+Upon final delivery of all of the vessels the owned fleet is expected to have a total carrying capacity of approximately 3.5 million deadweight tonnes.
 Additional information about the Company is available on the Company’s website www.scorpiobulkers.com, which is not a part of this press release.

 The forward-looking statements in this press release are based upon various assumptions, many of which are based, in turn, upon further assumptions, including without limitation, our management’s examination of historical operating trends, data contained in our records and other data available from third parties.
 Although we believe that these assumptions were reasonable when made, because these assumptions are inherently subject to significant uncertainties and contingencies which are difficult or impossible to predict and are beyond our control, we cannot assure you that we will achieve or accomplish these expectations, beliefs or projections.